Nino D'Angelo

 The following year he competed in the Sanremo Festival, singing "Senza giacca e cravatta" ("Without Suit and Tie") and reaching 8th place.
 He also took part in Sanremo in 2002 and 2003 with the songs "Mari'" and "'A Storia 'E Nisciuno" (Neapolitan for "Nobody's Story").
 In 2003 he sang in Brașov, Romania, and appeared in the film Incantato directed by Pupi Avati, which he won a Flaiano Prize for Best Supporting Actor.
 He was popular with teenagers in the 1970s and into the 1980s, charting Billboard several times.
 In 2008, he also starred in a film directed and written by his son, Toni.

 In 2013, he was one of the protesters after the mafia dumped toxic waste across the country including Naples.

 Nino D'Angelo is Roman Catholic.

+Camorra repentant Luigi Giuliano stated that D’Angelo success was initially funded by his clan.